nasim67reja/CareoCIty-ecommerce/Frontend/README.md

 - working with query param was a biggest difficulty for me but after spending 2 days, I have figure out it properly

+- Custom grid template column `grid-cols-20/80` for more check [this](https://stackoverflow.com/questions/67242334/tailwind-css-how-to-make-a-grid-with-two-columns-where-the-1st-column-has-20)